justinmk/notes/delicious.md

 ================================================================================
 20250617
 https://gist.github.com/boxabirds/4a8a8a16b1f8431fd64a790209452380
-tags: ai ai-prompt ai-rule llm
+tags: ai ai-prompt ai-rules llm

 How to Effectively Use Cursor Rules
 ================================================================================